APPLICATIONS ARE NOT BEING ACCEPTED AT THIS TIME. PLEASE CHECK BACK SEPT. 4, 2020.

 Need help completing your application?
 Watch this short step-by-step video.

-- I understand that I cannot currently be receiving respite services through any other program to qualify for the Alabama Respite voucher reimbursement program.
+- I understand that I cannot currently be receiving respite services through any other program to qualify for the Alabama Respite reimbursement program.

 - I understand that I must submit proof of diagnosis, which is required to process my application.